fabianmoss/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor for Music Philology and Music Theory
+role: Assistant Professor for Digital Music Philology and Music Theory

 # Organizations/Affiliations to show in About widget
 organizations: